 ART.
 CHANGED.
 LIFE.

 In addition to his art practice, Kent founded several public art hubs.
 These hubs offer space for artists to produce large-scale art projects and receive mentoring and apprenticeships through budding collaborations with accomplished and rising artists.
-At Sub-Basement Artist Studios, Kent created the largest (13,000 square feet) art gallery in Baltimore (2004-2014).
-It served as the launch pad for artists like Amy Sherald, who became world-renowned for her 2018 portraiture of Michelle Obama.
-With his latest communal venture, BLIFTD STVDIOS PROJECT, Kent is building on that experience and his decades of work to create a new focal point for artistic work and connection in Baltimore’s southeast neighborhood, Canton.
+At Sub-Basement Artist Studios, Kent created the largest (13,000 square feet) art space in Baltimore (2004–2014), which served as the launch pad for artists like Amy Sherald, who became world-renowned for her 2018 portrait of First Lady Michelle Obama.

-Kent was the co-owner/founder of art and decor retail space Unexpected Art Space (2013-2016) and co-founder of Connect+Collect (2018 - present), an initiative designed to create awareness and momentum among new and experienced collectors, provide professional development to Baltimore-based artists, and promote a culture of collecting in Baltimore.
+Kent was the co-owner/founder of art and decor retail space Unexpected Art Space (2013-2016), The 120 Studios (2016 - present), artist studios where Jerrell Gibbs had hist first studio, now slated to become two live-work artist studios and co-founder of Connect+Collect (2018 - present), an initiative designed to create awareness and momentum among new and experienced collectors, provide professional development to Baltimore-based artists, and promote a culture of collecting in Baltimore.
 He is also the founder and brainchild of Accomplished Art Apprentices.
 This initiative partners with esteemed museums to create hands-on learning opportunities for young people from marginalized communities in art handling, installation, and historic preservation.
+With his latest communal venture, BLIFTD STVDIOS PROJECT, Kent is building on that experience and his decades of work to create a new focal point for artistic work and connection in Baltimore’s southeast waterfront neighborhood, Canton.

 FEATURED COLLECTION